 |No Tobacco||No Meat||No Animal Testing||No Weapons|

-Step 4: Buy your stocks (avoid hidden fees!)
+Step 4: Buy your stocks (and avoid hidden fees!)

 And yes, it’s true that transaction fees can make investing expensive.

-Even if you use a low cost ‘Do it Yourself’ provider such as SwissQuote, a well-diversified investment will attract around 520 francs in transaction fees when you invest.
-That’s a huge loss to stomach on Day One!
+Even if you use a low cost ‘Do it yourself’ provider such as AgoraDirect, a well-diversified investment will attract around EUR 520 in transaction fees when you invest.
+That’s a massive loss to deal with on day one!

 Fees of each stock transaction